-World Cup: Third Female Journalist Sexually Harassed On Camera
+World Cup: 3rd Female Journalist Sexually Harassed On Camera

 Julia Guimarães had already written about the unpleasant "machismo" she says she and other female journalists are facing at the 2018 World Cup in Russia, as they are constantly outnumbered by male peers and the target of ridicule and unwanted advances from fans.